-Alkaline batteries will power the Explorer II for up to 14 hours of constant use.
-The NiMH 1600 battery pack will power the detector for up to 12.5 hours of constant use and the NiMH 1800 battery pack for 14 hours.
+Alkaline batteries will power the Explorer for up to 14 hours of constant use.
+The NiMH battery pack will power the detector for up to 11 hours of constant use.
 Battery performance is charted in Chapter 7: User Info.

 NOTE Unlike Nickel Cadmium batteries, the NiMH battery pack DOES NOT have to be flattened to be recharged.
 Whenever the detector has been unused for a lengthy period, recharge the battery pack to ensure full performance.
 There is no limit to the time the battery pack can be left on charge.

 You are now ready to proceed to Chapter 4: Control Panel.